gazebosim/gz-sim/tutorials/model_creation.md

 The variable `modelStr` contains the SDF of the model that we want to create in the world.
 In this case we are creating a sphere of 1 meter of radius in the position: `x: 0 y:0 z:0.5 roll: 0 pitch: 0 yaw: 0`.

-**NOTE**: You can insert here all kind of models that you can described using a SDF string.
+**NOTE**: You can insert here all kinds of models that you can described using a SDF string.

 Then we need to call the service `/world/<world_name>/create`:

 \snippet examples/standalone/model_creation/model_creation.cc call service create sphere

-**NOTE**: If the entity name does not exist then the entity will be created in the world or if the entity already exist then nothing will happens.
+**NOTE**: If the entity name does not exist then the entity will be created in the world or if the entity already exist then nothing will happen.
 You may see some traces in the console showing this information.
+There is the option to create a new entity every time that the message is sent by setting `allow_renaming` to true (you can use the method `set_allow_renaming()`).

 ## Include a light